 Abstract

-There is a growing interest on the use of fecal transplantation for chronic intestinal conditions.
+There is a growing interest in the use of fecal transplantation for chronic intestinal conditions.
 We aim to review the methodology and safety of fecal microbiota transplantation and the evidence to support its use in treating a variety of diseases.
 We reviewed the history of fecal transplantation in China and found that there were varieties of fecal material used in ancient China.
 The first written record on fecal treatment was found in an ancient tomb in Middle China.
 This paper explores the historical and current perspectives of fecal microbiota transplantation.
 The ancient fecal transplantations did not have any background support from life science.
-In those ancient days short of knowledge about bacteria clinicians were aiming at a change of intestinal environment.
-Today we aim at a change of intestinal microbiome.
+In those ancient days, short of knowledge about bacteria, clinicians were aiming at a change of intestinal environment.
+Today, we aim at a change of the intestinal microbiome.

-Key words: Fecal transplantation; Microbiota; Intestinal microbiome; Micro-environment
+Key words: Fecal transplantation; Microbiota; Intestinal microbiome; Microenvironment

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: There is a growing interest on the use of fecal transplantation for chronic intestinal conditions.
-In the article “Fecal microbiota transplantation: Historical review and current perspective”, the researchers found that although the ancient fecal transplantations did not have any background support from life science, but healers of those days should be fully aware of the acting value for variety of gastrointestinal derangements.
-The first written record on the oral use of fecal matter was 770 before Christ (B. C.).
-A fecal product called “golden juice” were prepared for “detoxication”.
-The next record appeared in the Han Dynasty (206 B. C.-220 Anno Domini) and fecal material was reported to be used during epidemics.
-Under special circumstances, such obscure but intimate product could provide unexpected outcome.
-If any benefit did come out from the old practice, it could not have been related to live-microbiome.
-Today, we are working on various ways to changes the microbiome at different levels of the gut and for a variety of gastro intestinal derangements.
-It might have counter acting value under desperate situations of uncontrolled acute or chronic circumstances.
+Core tip: There is a growing interest in the use of fecal transplantation for chronic intestinal conditions.
+In the article, we reviewed the history of fecal transplantation in China.
+The first written record on the oral use of fecal matter was in 770 BC.
+Although the ancient fecal transplantations did not have any evidence from life science, the ancient healers were fully aware of the acting value of gastrointestinal variety.
+Today, researchers in the field are working on various ways to change the microbiome at different levels of the gut.

 Leung PC, Cheng KF.
 Fecal microbiota transplantation: Historical review and current perspective.
 World J Meta-Anal 2019; In press